 We didn’t have to deal with mosquitoes at Welford, the insect onslaught was all flies.
 They were so bad (and according to the ranger, they weren’t bad when we were there) that we ate dinner inside the tent.
 There are only so many flies that I can stomach for dinner.

-For more details on Welford, including how to make a booking, check out Queensland National Parks Welford camping.
+For more details on Welford, including how to make a booking, check out Queensland Parks & Wildlife Service Welford camping.